Artificial Sweeteners and Diabetes

 When you’re comparing sweeteners, keep these things in mind:

-Sugars are naturally occurring carbohydrates.
+- Sugars are naturally occurring carbohydrates.
 These include brown sugar, cane sugar, confectioners’ sugar, fructose, honey, and molasses.
-They contain calories and raise your blood glucose levels (the level of sugar in your blood).
+They have calories and raise your blood glucose levels (the level of sugar in your blood).

-Low-calorie sweeteners are artificial.
-This means they were created in a lab rather than found naturally.
-Low-calorie sweeteners are considered "free foods."
-They have no calories and do not raise your blood sugar levels.
+- Artificial sweeteners are considered "free foods."
+They were designed in a lab, have no calories, and do not raise your blood sugar levels.

 Read Between the Lines

 Use this "cheat sheet" to identify which products are sweetened the way you want them.